-So I thought I would give you some insights into what I think a good cover is.
-Now, those of you who have liked my Facebook page know I like to make, usually draw, my own covers.
-But to be honest, those usually aren't a representation of what I want.
-Most of the time, I draw those things just to get a better sense of the characters or the story.
+Those of you who have liked my Facebook page know I like to make, usually draw, my own covers.
+But to be honest, those usually aren't a representation of what I want for the actual cover.
+Most of the time, I draw them just to get a better sense of the characters or the story.
 For a real cover, aesthetic representation of the book's mood is the most important aspect, and that can be complicated to get right.

-For a real cover, the aesthetics would matter.
-Also, note that the publishers, not the authors, pick the covers for books.
-Which actually brings me to a recent, very interesting challenge presented by author Maureen Johnson about gender-neutral covers.
+On a related note, YA author Maureen Johnson recently presented a very interesting challenge about gender-neutral covers.
 Check out this post with the slideshow at the bottom for that.
-It's seriously legit, and makes you think.
-This echoes a recent and progressing set of posts about sixth graders judging the way covers are done.
-The first post is here, the links to the rest are at the bottom of said post.
+It seriously makes you think.
+It also echoes a recent and progressing set of posts about sixth graders judging the way covers are done.
+The first post is here, with the links to the rest at the bottom.

-With all that in mind, here's my opinion of the type of book covers I love!
+With all that in mind, here are my own thoughts on book covers I love!

 I like covers that are simple.

 Yes.
-I like covers with a simple focus, simple lettering, and preferably not an author's tagline that's three miles high (I'm talking to you, James Patterson).
-The ones with a simple symbol work the best, I think, something important to the book that can catch the eye and off-set the title.
+I like minimalistic covers with a clear focus, basic lettering, and preferably not an author tagline that's three miles high.
+(I'm talking to you, James Patterson.)
+I like one central symbol that's important to the book and that can catch the eye and offset the title.
 Por ejemple:

 Yup.
 That's pretty darn simple.
-That one is actually a version of the Mockingjay cover designed specifically for adults in the UK, because apparently British adults need special covers so they don't feel embarrased about reading YA lit.
-Or something.
+It's a Mockingjay cover designed specifically for adults in the UK because apparently British adults need special covers so they don't feel embarrassed about reading YA lit.
+Or something. 🤷🏻♀️

-I really like it, though, more than the original, even.
+I really like it, though, even more than the original, even.
 Why?
-Well, because I appreciate covers which, on top of simplicity, are soft, with either clearly defined or very blurred colors, often having nature elements as the stressed symbol, or even a nicely done face.
-I've even seen some covers I liked that were just simply words.
-Not to mention, I do lean towards my fave colors, which are on the blue/purple/grey side of the color wheel.
+Well, I appreciate covers that, on top of having simplicity, are soft, natural, and feature my fave colors, which are on the blue/purple/grey side of the color wheel.

-So what are my favorite book covers, now that we've gone over the above?
-Well, I'll show you:
+So what are my favorite book covers?
+I'll show you:

-Some of you know that the first YA book I ever read was The Singer of All Songs by Kate Constable, which is also part of a trilogy.
-I recently rediscovered it, and enjoyed it.
-It holds power for me because it was the origin.
-Well, the covers for that trilogy are also really good.
-The same featured characters in every color, a striking color scheme, and small symbols to distinguish each book's point.
-Not as simple, but very beautiful.
-A lot of artistry in these covers, although I do wish they were a bit softer.
+Some of you know that the first YA book I ever read was The Singer of All Songs by Kate Constable.
+I recently rediscovered the trilogy, and the covers are really good.
+The same featured characters, a striking color scheme, and small symbols to distinguish each book's point.
+There's a lot of artistry in these covers, although I do wish they were a bit softer.
 I like the last one the most.

-Also, the Divergent trilogy covers had something good going on, although the last one fell flat for me.
+The Divergent trilogy covers had something good going on, although the last one fell flat for me.
+I hate orange.

-Wrapping up, this is a pretty amusing post on a related topic--looking at trends of people on YA book covers.
+Finally, this is a pretty amusing post looking at trends related to people on YA book covers.

-First, though, you ought to know that in the next-next post, I'll be doing a guest post by one of my characters.
-Yes, one of my characters will be "writing" a guest post on this blog--and you get to choose which one!
-You've seen a list of characters before, but those of you who know about other characters can also contribute them.
-So nominate away in the comments below and next time, and we'll see what turns up!
+First, though, you ought to know that in a week, I'll be doing a guest post by one of my characters.
+Yes, one of my characters will be "writing" on this blog--and you get to choose which one!
+So nominate away in the comments below, and we'll see what turns up!

 Thanks for reading!
-To see a comprehensive and updated list of my favorite book covers, check out this Goodreads shelf.
+To see a comprehensive and updated list of my favorite book covers, you can check out this Goodreads shelf.

 Images via Goodreads and Amazon.com.